It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

 Some upkeep is needed to keep these robots running in peak condition.

 I’ll be going through the different parts of the robots and the maintenance intervals.

-- High-Efficiency Filter: Neato recommends replacing every 1 to 2 months depending on the conditions inside the house.
-After every few cleaning cycles, use a hand vacuum to remove dirt on the filter.
-Replacement filters are available in Amazon or direct from the Neato website.
+- High-Efficiency Filter: Neato recommends replacing it every 1 to 2 months, depending on the house’s conditions.
+After every few cleaning cycles, use a hand vacuum with a brush or crevice tool to remove dirt on the filter.
+Replacement filters are available on Amazon or direct from the Neato website.

-- Laser Sensor: Make sure that nothing is blocking the laser distance sensor up top.
-Use a cotton swab to gently spin the laser platform 5 to 6 times.
+- Laser Sensor: Make sure that nothing is blocking the laser distance sensor on top of the robot.
+If anything gets caught up, use a cotton swab to spin the laser platform 5 to 6 times gently.
 Another option is to use a can of compressed air and spray in short bursts to dislodge any stuck debris.

 - Sensors: Periodically dust the robot’s wall and drop sensors using a cotton swab.

 Visit this page to see all the information you need for proper maintenance.

 - Filter: Clean the filter after every use and replace it in one to two-month intervals.
 Use a hand vacuum to remove smaller debris like dust particles to improve efficiency.